Messing with Nature

 Funding is currently sought for additional episodes, including (working titles) Animal?
 Mineral?
 Vegetable?
 I'm all three! which explains what corals are; Klaatu barada kudzu, on invasive species; Ice Ages through the Microscope, on how the shells of dead microscopic plankton reveal secrets of Earth's ancient climates; Rats and Runways, on model organisms, and The Sea Lily and the Porcupine, on the discovery of life in the deep sea.

-Click on the images to view the videos on Vimeo.
+Click on the images below to view the videos on Vimeo.

 Episode 1: Let’s See What’s Out There